Gesture recognition: from ADAS to sign language translation

 Our internal R&D team developed a camera-based hand gesture recognition system.
 Limited by 10 static hand gestures it uses custom CNN to analyze infrared images and video.
 Read on to find out how we achieved 97%+ recognition accuracy.

 Step 1.
-Dataset Creation
+Dataset creation

 We have created a dataset of infra-red images of 10 distinct static hand gestures.
 The dataset contains 6 single-handed gestures and 4 two-handed gestures performed by different people under different conditions, e. g. at various angles and distances to the IR camera.
 We have gathered around 1,000 samples per gesture and applied data augmentation to the training dataset afterwards.